 *** BEGIN OF CHANGE ***

-4.3.3.1.3 No automatic launch of removable media
+4.3.3.1.3 No automatic launch from removable media

-Requirement Name: No automatic launch of removable media
+Requirement Name: No automatic launch from removable media

 Requirement Description:

 The network product shall not automatically launch any application when removable media device such as CD-, DVD-, USB-Sticks or USB-Storage drive is connected.
 If the operating system supports an automatic launch, it shall be deactivated unless it is required to support availability requirements.